 In addition to the SO couplings occurring inside the MT-sphere region, we have examined the SO effect in the interstitial region (IR).
 The matrix elements of the SOC there are given by

-where $\vec{K}_j$, $\vec{K}_p$ are the corresponding reciprocal lattice vectors, $V_{\vec{K}}$ is the Fourier component of the potential in IR, $\vec{\sigma}$ are the Pauli matrices, $F(\vec{K})$ are the standard LAPW integral of $\exp(i \vec{K} \vec{R}) / v$ in IR.
-Our calculations indicate that the effect of additional SOC in the interstitial region, Eq.\ (\ref{so2}), is negligible.
-This is related to the fact that the variations of the total potential in IR are very small in comparison with the changes caused by nuclei.
+where $\vec{K}_j$, $\vec{K}_p$ are the corresponding reciprocal lattice vectors, $V_{\vec{K}}$ is the Fourier component of the potential in IR, $\vec{\sigma}$ are the Pauli matrices, $F(\vec{K})$ are the standard LAPW integrals of $\exp(i \vec{K} \vec{R}) / v$ in IR.
+Our calculations indicate that the effect of the additional SOC in the interstitial region, Eq.\ (\ref{so2}), is negligible.
+This is related to the fact that the variations of the total potential in IR are very small in comparison with the changes near nuclei.
 Therefore, the interstitial region can be safely considered as nonrelativistic.